yevgetman/django-finance/README.md

 ## 🆕 Recent Updates

+### Monthly Recurring Investment Recommendations
+- Added `monthly_cash` parameter to the recommendations endpoint for regular monthly contributions
+- New `recurrent_investements` response field containing AI-generated monthly allocation recommendations
+- Separate recurring investment logic that considers monthly cash flow for building positions over time
+- Monthly recommendations are BUY-only actions that align with investment goals and portfolio strategy
+- AI can recommend leaving some monthly cash uninvested or allocated to cash/treasuries when appropriate

 ### Account-Based Portfolio Recommendations
 - Added support for account-specific investment recommendations (Trading, IRA, 401k, etc.)
 - Portfolio assets can now include an optional `account` field to specify which account they belong to
 - Recommendations are grouped by account in the response under a new `recommendations_by_account` key
 - Assets without an explicit account are assigned to a "Default" account
 - The AI considers account types when generating tailored investment advice

+### Enhanced Conversation Support
+- Added dedicated `/api/chat/` endpoint for follow-up conversations
+- Persistent conversation threads across analysis, recommendations, and chat endpoints
+- Improved context retention for more coherent multi-turn interactions
+- Support for conversational questions via the `chat` parameter in all endpoints

 ### Terminology Improvements
 - Changed response field from `quantity` to `amount` to clearly indicate dollar values rather than share quantities